codeyab22/Brom-Biggie-Burger-Node-Express-Handlebars/README.md

 # How to add JAWSWB to Heroku App and MYSQL Workbench

 1.Login in Heroku.
-If you have not created an account, then https://signup.heroku.com/ 3.Press connect github to the Heroku and make sure there are no errors 4.Go to Resources to look for add-ons.
+If you have not created an account, then https://signup.heroku.com/

+2.Press connect github to the Heroku and make sure there are no errors

+3.Go to Resources to look for add-ons.
 If it is not there, search JAWSWB mySQL and submit order form.

-5. Look at the String connection in JAWS-put all that data to the myQL worksbench-host, username and password
+4. Look at the String connection in JAWS-put all that data to the myQL worksbench-host, username and password

-6. Look the deployed open app and make sure the connection is running the server.
-If there are
+5. Look the deployed open app and make sure the connection is running the server.
+If there are errors, test heroku logs--tail.

 # Authors: